 - Lecture: 2.5 ECTS - Problem solving sessions (in small groups): 1,5 ECTS - Computes sessions (consistent of individual work out of the classroom with programmed tutorial sessions) 1,5 ECTS - Evaluation sessions (continuos evaluation, some of them at computes laboratories): 0,5 ECTS

 ASSESSMENT SYSTEM

-The final grade will be computed giving a 50% weight to the grade in the final exam and a 50% weight to the continuous evaluation grade.
-A minimum of 5 points on the final exam will be required.
+The grade for the course is obtained by giving a 50% weight to the continuous evaluation and another 50% to the final exam.
+It is necessary to obtain a minimum grade of 5 in the final exam.